-As you may have realized, South Africa has had a bumper tourism season in 2016.
+As you may have realized, South Africa has had a bumper tourism season.
 It’s increasingly difficult to find accommodation in South Africa for our clients.
 This is due to a number of factors:

 - The relative weakness of the Rand effectively meaning that South Africa is offering excellent value for money